-Opposite this area is the Diamond Jubilee Garden, a lovely area to sit and enjoy the delicate fragrance of roses.
+Our primary rose garden, a lovely area to sit and enjoy the delicate fragrance of roses.

-Beale Wildlife Park is home to a fine collection of trees both native and ornamental, large and small, deciduous and evergreen.
+Beale Wildlife Park is home to a fine collection of trees both native and ornamental, large and small, deciduous, and evergreen.

-Some specimen trees of interest to look out for in the Park are:
+Some specimen trees of interest to look out for in the park are:

-Swamp Cyprus (Taxodium distichum)
+- Swamp Cyprus (Taxodium distichum)

-River Birch (Betula nigra)
+- River Birch (Betula nigra)

-Indian Bean Tree (Catalpa bignonioides)
+- Indian Bean Tree (Catalpa bignonioides)

-Flowering Cherry (Prunus pink perfection)
+- Flowering Cherry (Prunus pink perfection)

-Monkey Puzzle (Araucaria raucana)
+- Monkey Puzzle (Araucaria raucana)